dahuatechnologies/dahuatechnologies/README.md

 ---

-#### Neurons-Fuzzy Logic with Entropy and Mandani Inference System for Autonomous Control and Calculation Weights Axis/Vectors and functionality Make-Decision for Dimensions as Neurons
+#### Neurons-Fuzzy Logic with Entropy and Mandani Inference System for Autonomous Control and Calculation Weights Axis as Vectors and functionality Make-Decision for Dimensions as Neurons

 ---